utkarsh235/Fraud-Detection/README.md

 Phase 2 (In Progress):
 - ✅ Add Unit tests
 - ✅ Code Refactoring
-- ⚠️ Add more features
+- ⚠️ Add more features (User-id, Date of transaction, Time of transaction)